Amy Olson

-Amy Olson née Anderson (born July 10, 1992) is an American professional golfer on the LPGA Tour.
+Amy Olson née Anderson (born July 10, 1992) is an American former professional golfer who played on the LPGA Tour from 2013 to 2023.
 She turned professional in 2013 after her collegiate career at North Dakota State University where she won an NCAA record 20 collegiate events.

 Amateur career

-Anderson won numerous local, state, and regional competitions with her most notable win coming in 2009 at the U.S. Girl's Junior at Trump National in Bedminster, New Jersey.
+Anderson started playing golf at age 2 and won numerous local, state, and regional competitions with her most notable win coming in 2009 at the U.S. Girl's Junior at Trump National in Bedminster, New Jersey.
 In 2011 she was the first woman to compete in the KX Bank of the West Amateur Tournament.

 College career

 Anderson competed at North Dakota State University, where she led the women's golf program in scoring each of her four years.
+She qualified for the 2011 U.S. Women's Open while in college and held the first-round lead at The Broadmoor.
 She won 20 collegiate events, which beat Juli Inkster's NCAA record of 17 events.
 In addition to her performance on the golf course, Anderson held a 3.97 GPA in accounting and won the Elite 89 Award as a sophomore, being the student-athlete with the highest GPA (4.0) at the national championship.

 Professional career

 After completing her senior season at NDSU, Anderson turned professional and won Stage II of LPGA Qualifying school.
 She gained her LPGA Tour card in June 2013 to be part of the rookie class in 2014.
 Her best finish of the year came at the LPGA Lotte Championship in Hawaii, where she finished tied for 7th.

 In 2018, Olson made the final pairing at the ANA Inspiration, and picked up her first top-10 in a major there as she tied for 9th.
 At The Evian Championship, Olson came close to making her first LPGA victory a major championship, but after at least sharing the lead for most of the final day, she lost to Angela Stanford on the 18th hole with a double bogey.
 By the end of 2018, she posted a career-best four top-10 finishes in 24 starts, and passed the $1 million mark in career earnings with her T10 finish at the CME Group Tour Championship.

 Olson started her 2019 season sharing a five-way tie for tenth in the ISPS Handa Women's Australian Open, and a tie for fifth in the HSBC Women's World Championship.

+Olson announced her professional golf retirement on her X account on April 24, 2024.